yvonmeunier/portfolio/webgl/HelloTriangle/README.md

 # So... what did I learn from this?

 The first thing I learned was about shaders.
 Shaders are micro programs executed in parallel on the GPU.
-So far I've learned about Vertex shaders and Fragment shaders.
+So far I've learned about Vertex shaders and Fragment shaders and what is their purpose.
+I also learned about how to setup a really basic pipeline and how to send data to the GPU.

 ## Vertex Shaders